 “Apache Kafka is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.”

 Upsolver describes it as a “durable message broker, [or message bus,] that enables applications to process, persist, and re-process streamed data with a straightforward routing approach that uses a routing key to send messages to a topic.”

-In other words, Kafka is a topic-based system that utilizes near real-time, low-latency, high-throughput data stream-processing platform that is capable of managing real-time data feeds.
+In other words, Kafka is a topic-based system that utilizes a near real-time, low-latency, high-throughput data stream processing platform capable of managing real-time data feeds.

 The Kafka Architecture

 The Kafka producer’s primary mechanism of collecting messages from external systems utilizes a pull-type method in that the producer pulls the messages from different enterprise systems or servers.

 Then the consumer subscribes to a particular topic category and will consume the data, sending it to the message’s intended recipient.
 Thus, multiple consumers can subscribe to a single topic, and a single consumer can subscribe to multiple topics, a many-to-many relationship: many consumers and many topics.

 If we drill down into the Kafka cluster, we find the following architecture.